Association of British Dispensing Opticians: History

 ABDO was formed in 1986 from the merger of the Association of Dispensing Opticians and the Faculty of Dispensing Opticians, following the Health and Social Security Act of 1984.
 The profession of dispensing opticians has been regulated voluntarily since 1926 and, as a statutory profession, by the Opticians Act since 1958.
 Since such time the conduct of dispensing opticians has thus been regulated partly by legal provisions, by advice given by the General Optical Council, and by ABDO’s own Advice to Fellows.

 The General Optical Council was formed by the Opticians Act 1958, to make the British optician profession statutorily protected.

 Structure

 ABDO currently has 9,000 members and represents over 6.000 qualified dispensing opticians in the UK.
 It also has 500 members overseas, 500 associate members and approximately 1,800 student members worldwide.

 The Association is governed by a board of directors, which consists of nine full members of the Association elected by members’ ballot.
 The board has a non-voting academic adviser.

-The board is served by the secretariat of the Association headed by the general secretary Sir Anthony Garrett CBE HonFBDO.
+The board is served by the secretariat of the Association, headed by the general secretary Alistair Bridge.

 The president and vice president are elected by the board from amongst its number.
 The term of office, for both the president and vice president, is normally two years.

 ABDO is divided into the following regions within the UK: